rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 ## Filesystem Layout Assumptions

-The following paths are reserved for the stage1 image, and they will be created during stage0.
+The following paths are reserved for the stage1 image, and they will be populated at runtime.
-When creating a stage1 image, developers SHOULD NOT create or use these paths in the image's filesystem.
+When creating a stage1 image, developers SHOULD NOT use these paths to store content in the image's filesystem.

 ### stage2